pdgetrf/ArktosEdge/design/530_design.md

 ## Abstract
 The prosperity of cloud technologies, 5G and AI brings vast opportunities for edge computing where computation migrates from centralized data centers to on-prem, at-home, and remote areas.
 This document introduces a novel edge-computing framework design for Centaurus.
 Observing and honoring the requirements specific to edge environments, e.g. low latency, high survivability, and hierarchically distributed architecture, this design features
-1. running clusters on the edge, alongside with edge nodes,
+1. unning clusters on the edge, alongside with edge nodes,
-2. flexible topologies where edge clusters are connected in multi-layer tree-like structures
+2. Flexible topologies where edge clusters are connected in a multi-layer tree-like structure,
-3. flexible flavored clusters on the edge, such as K8s and K3s,
+3. Flexible flavored clusters on the edge, such as Arktos, K8s and K3s,
-4. inter-cluster communication capability and,
+4. Direct inter-cluster communication without going through the central cloud, and,
-5. smart edge cluster formation.
+5. Smart edge cluster formation.

 ## Scenarios

 - IoT, where devices such as temperature sensors and surveillance cameras are connected to edge nodes.
-- Smart Factory, where cluster of nodes run on the edge site
+- Smart Factory, where cluster of nodes run on the edge site.
-- Multi-access edge computing (MEC), where edge nodes and/or edge applications run on edge nodes or clusters places in or close to cellular network
+- Multi-access edge computing (MEC), where edge applications run on edge nodes or clusters places in or close to the cellular network.

 ## Requirements